-I am a PhD student on the NERC Environmental Sciences DTP course studying the volcanism, sedimentation and hydrothermal activity of Santorini, Greece.
+I am a PhD student, supervised by Professor David Pyle, Professor Tamsin Mather and Dr. Joost Frieling, on the NERC Environmental Sciences DTP course studying the volcanism, sedimentation and hydrothermal activity of Santorini, Greece.

-Coming from a Chemistry background, I am interested in understanding the chemical composition of Satorini’s lavas and how they have evolved over the last 3.5k years.
-I am also intrigued by how much hydrothermal activity played a role in Santorini’s eruptive history and whether any anomalies in the sediment can give us insight into eruptive patterns and clues into the future.
+Coming from a Chemistry background, I am interested in understanding the chemical composition of Santorini’s caldera and how it has evolved over the last 3.5k years.
+I am also intrigued by how much hydrothermal activity played a role in Santorini’s eruptive history and whether any hydrothermal anomalies in the sediment can give us insight into eruptive patterns and clues into the future.

 Please get in touch if you have any questions or want to find out more!